 Be ready to sell your transferable skills!

-What about your previous work history and experiences will make you an amazing contributor in the next stage of your career?
+What about your previous work history and experiences that will make you an amazing contributor to the next stage of your career?

 So next time you win an award, post the acceptance pic on your profile.

 Next time you’re walking around an industry conference, or meet a well-known influencer willing to stop for a mini-interview, post the video.